kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Kentucky Small Claims Cases and Class Action Lawsuits?

 Small Claims Cases and Class Action Lawsuits in Kentucky are civil lawsuits addressed in the district court or circuit court of the state court system.
 The small claims division of the district court addresses small claims cases through an expedited process because they are usually uncomplicated and straightforward.
 They settle monetary and personal property disputes of up to $2500 or less in controversy.
-Often, individuals usually file small claims cases against another individual when there’s been a disagreement in the terms of a contract.
+Often, individuals file small claims against another individual when there’s been a disagreement in terms of a contract.
 In contrast, a group of wronged individuals files class-action lawsuits against a single defendant (usually a large corporation, company, or business), whose actions have caused them to incur some losses or damages.

 What is a Class Action Lawsuit in Kentucky?